cwimpy/swamp/content/home/welcome.md

   css_class:
 ---

-The Spatial Weights and Matrices Project (SWAMP) is a scholar-driven effort to simplify and share in the analysis of spatial data in the social sciences.
+SWAMP is a scholar-driven effort to simplify and share in the analysis of spatial data in the social sciences.
 Click on the the archive link to explore submitted data.